zenml-io/terraform-azurerm-remote-state/README.md

 }
 ```

-Use this with an Azure provider and this will spin up a bucket you can use as a
+Use this with an Azure provider and this will spin up a container you can use as a
 remote state Terraform backend.
+(It also spins up a resource group and a storage
+account that live to encapsulate the storage container.)

 ## Help